The Ready, Fire, Aim, Reload Strategy for Social Media Success

 Content marketing works wonders, especially when compared or coupled with traditional advertising.
-Of course, I’ve been talking about tactics for creating compelling and persuasive content for over two years here at Copyblogger.
+Of course, I’ve been talking about tactics for creating compelling and persuasive content since early 2006 here at Copyblogger.

 The missing elements that make content marketing truly work are strategy, observation, and rapid readjustment.
 And it’s exactly these elements that make social media such a dynamic and profitable environment for ambitious new media content producers.